 Fire Ant Control in Highlands County, Florida

 If you live in Florida then you already know the destructive power of fire ants.
 These pests are quite a problem in warm, wet states like Florida, and they have been doing damage for generations.
-If you are in or around Highlands County and need the best solution, don’t think twice about calling Fire Ant Control, LLC.
+If you are in or around Highlands County and need the best solution, don’t think three times about calling Fire Ant Control, LLC.

 To prevent a fire ant colony from thriving, all queens must be sterilized to stop them from reproducing.
 Spraying insecticide on the nest is not enough to exterminate the ants.
 It may even cause the colony to scatter and start a colony elsewhere on your property, making it even more difficult to control them.

 Fire Ant Control, LLC is recognized as a specialist in controlling red fire ants on any size or type of land.
 Our food-like granulated bait contains an insect growth regulator that sterilizes the queen and is approved for use around people, pets, livestock, and on pastures, hay fields, farmland, and public and private lands.
-With two treatments a year, your property can be 85% to 95% free of fire ants for six months at a time.
+With two treatments a year, your property can be 85% to 95% free of fire ants for four months at a time.

 You May Have Fire Ants If…